-TDI has approved the permitted practice to allow the Association to recognize the reinsurance premium associated with its catastrophe reinsurance agreement June 1, 2012 and June 1, 2011 over a 12-month period.
-The duration of the June 1, 2012 permitted practice is for one year only, ending May 31, 2013 and will not be extended to any future reinsurance agreements.
+TDI had approved the permitted practice to allow the Association to recognize the reinsurance premium associated with its catastrophe reinsurance agreement June 1, 2012 and June 1, 2011 over a 12-month period.
+The duration of the June 1, 2012 permitted practice was for one year only, ending May 31, 2013 and was not extended to any future reinsurance agreements.